murraycadzow/2021-obss-day3/_episodes/02-denovo-assembly.md

    • What is the mean value of nucleotide diversity (π) and FIS across all the individuals? [*hint*: The less -S command may help you view these files easily by avoiding the wrapping]

-Congratulations, you identified variants :)
+Congratulations, you went all the way from raw reads to genotyped variants.

 {% include links.md %}